bostick/tabit-file-format/description/tabit-file-format-description.md

-#### Slots 8 to 15
+#### vsqs `8 to 15 % 20`

 These are effects for each string.
-Slot 8 is the effects for string 0, slot 9 is the effects for string 1, etc.
+Vsq 8 is the effects for string 0, vsq 9 is the effects for string 1, etc.

 The effect values:
 ```